-Handmade artist silk Chinese lantern.
+Handmade artisan silk Chinese lantern.
 These lanterns have a naturally shabby chic styling with a coating made to an ancient recipe utilising barks and plants to create the glue on the exterior of each lantern.
 The natural glue made from barks plus contemporary paints used then tiny cute hooks to attach the lanterns when they open up from being flat are what contributes to their typical nostalgic appearance and feel.

 Each silk lantern is delicately calligraphically painted with differing brightly coloured seasonal flowers on the wonderfully faded hues of the lampshade.
-They include contemporary symbols to bring blessings to your household so each one is different according to the mood and seasonal taste of the artist.
+They include contemporary symbols to bring blessings to your household and each one is different according to the mood and seasonal taste of the artist.

 As used in Baz Luuuuurrrrrrhmnan's Australia.

 Lanterns and candles are lit in front of images of the departed to guide their souls during Halloween in China called Teng Chieh.

 Lanterns are paraded and used in Chinese New Year and Chinese Valentines Day.
 In Japan lanterns are used in Obon Japanese Day of the Dead August.

 On the 4th Saturday in July in the pueblo of Tsushima in Japan a 500 year old festival is still celebrated in the traditional manner with many boats floating on the harbour each with 365 glowing lanterns to stave off summer plagues, it is said.

 As in the past there are jugglers, hawkers, entertainers, food and an opportunity to mingle, that is how we made new liasons throughout history.
 Japan Mexico Korea and China have long shared paper making secrets possibly springing from Mexico.
 Historians always forget that people have been using boats to trade and migrate since being able to build something to float.
 Historians appear to only examine land routes and have their own biases so forget to look at how people move about the planet and why aside from when they are enforced.